Ph.D. 1985. Purdue University (Political Science/Public Administration)

 Date of Birth: June 29, 1955

-Family: Husband Suresh, two daughters, one grandson
+Family: Husband Suresh, two daughters, two grandchildren

 Travel: South Africa, Tanzania, Japan, China, Thailand, Hong Kong, South Korea, Macau, Nepal, Brazil, Costa Rica, Argentine, Mexico, Uruguay, Paraguay, The Bahamas, Jamaica, The Netherlands, Germany, France, Great Britain, Spain, Portugal, Morocco, Belgium, Switzerland, Italy, Greece, Turkey, Russia, Canada, Wales and India.